RyanFleck/Manuals/content/tools/azure.md

 - Describe the purpose of Azure Policy
 - Describe the purpose of resource locks
 - Describe the purpose of the Service Trust Portal

+A company may have certain IT rules that they want to implement.
+Azure provides a variety of tools to enforce these policies programmatically.
+For instance: _Ensure all servers have at least one daily backup._

+This rule can either be enforced socially, with an email to IT, or programmatically in Azure, with tools like those listed in the learning goals above which will now be explored.

 <!-- NOTES AND CONTENT -->